wenakita/sonicreddragon-docs/docs/guides/quickstart.md

 # Quick Start Guide

-This guide will help you get started with the OmniDragon protocol for developers, integrators, and users.
+This guide will help you get started with the Sonic Red Dragon protocol for developers, integrators, and users.

 ## For Users

-### Acquiring OmniDragon Tokens
+### Acquiring Dragon Tokens

-1. **Connect Wallet**: Visit [app.omnidragon.io](https://app.omnidragon.io) and connect your Web3 wallet
+1. **Connect Wallet**: Visit [app.sonicreddragon.io](https://app.sonicreddragon.io) and connect your Web3 wallet
 2. **Select Network**: Choose your preferred network (Ethereum, Arbitrum, BSC, etc.)
-3. **Swap Tokens**: Use the swap interface to exchange your assets for OmniDragon tokens
+3. **Swap Tokens**: Use the swap interface to exchange your assets for Dragon tokens
 4. **Confirm Transaction**: Approve the transaction in your wallet

 ### Participating in Jackpots

 1. **Navigate to Jackpot**: Go to the Jackpot section in the OmniDragon app
 2. **View Current Jackpot**: Check the current jackpot amount and time until next draw
-3. **Hold Tokens**: Simply holding OmniDragon tokens in your wallet automatically enters you in jackpot draws
-4. **Increase Chances**: Increase your jackpot chances by:
+3. **Increase Chances**: Increase your jackpot chances by:
    - Holding more tokens
    - Staking tokens in the protocol
    - Participating in promotions